hkspm-yp/Astro-e-calendar/README.md

 **planetary_appulse.py**

-Show the smallest angular separation between two planets, only separation predictions less than 5 degrees are considered as large angle planetary appulse between the inner planets and outer planets occur often.
+Show the smallest angular separation between two planets, only separation predictions less than 5 degrees are considered as large-angle planetary appulse between the inner planets and outer planets occur oftenly.
 Obviously, the predicted data are close to those in "planetary_conjunctions_RA.py".

 **moon_apogee_perigee.py**

-Find the exact moment when the Moon is farthest (apogee) or nearest(perigee) from the Earth, without considering the time of light to travel from the Moon to the Earth.
-In order words, it is not the apparent moment when the Moon is at the farthest or nearest.
-This program calculates the geometric position of the moon, not the astrometric, but users are able to change it in this file.
+Find the exact moment when the Moon is farthest (apogee) or nearest(perigee) from the Earth, without considering the traveling time of light between the Moon and the Earth.
+In other words, it is not the apparent moment when the Moon is at the farthest or nearest.
+This program calculates the geometric position of the Moon, not the astrometric, but users are able to change it in this file.